 She has maintained a private practice in Homeopathy for more than fifteen years and was the Medical Director for the integrative Medicine department of Advocate Health Care Systems at Good Shepherd Hospital from June of 2000 until July of 2003.

 In 2012, Dr. Bark was bestowed the honor of becoming the 2nd Vice President of the American Institute of Homeopathy (AIH).
 She also received her Masters in Healthcare Emergency Management (MHEM) from Boston University Medical School that same year.

 Dr. Bark schedules initial visits for a minimum of one hour for children and two hours for adults.
 She explores each individual’s unique health concerns and therefore it is helpful to have a dream and food journal prepared for your visit.
 Because Dr. Bark’s practice of Classical Homeopathy involves understanding much more than just the patient’s body and environment – for instance, their beliefs and individual view of the world – the patient must be willing to explore the role of dreams, attitudes, fears, hopes and desires in relationship to health and overall life satisfaction.

-  Dr. Bark also utilizes state of the art laboratories for early detection & intervention in reversing disease processes.
+Dr. Bark also utilizes state of the art laboratories for early detection and intervention in reversing disease processes.

-  Dr. Bark is an avid lecturer for medical and health conferences, has been a contributing author for textbooks on alternative medicine, for the book “vaccine epidemic”, has co-produced the documentary “Bought”.
+Dr. Bark is an avid lecturer for medical and health conferences, has been a contributing author for textbooks on alternative medicine, for the book “Vaccine Epidemic”, has co-produced the documentary “Bought”.
 She has been featured in several national radio programs, shows, and print.
-If you are interested in having Doctor Bark come and speak, please contact the office at 847-869-7740.
+If you are interested in having Dr. Bark come and speak, please contact the office at 847-869-7740.